SpaceMC-EU/SpaceMC-Docker/README.md

  - A lot of environment variables for easier development
  - Move compiled plugin to `plugins/`
  - Support for Java Debugger

+## EULA
+By using this image you agree to Minecraft's EULA!